Demos Vol. 5 + Vol. 6

-Demos Vol. 5 + Vol. 6 is a compilation album released by King Gizzard & the Lizard Wizard on August 31, 2023, exclusively through Bandcamp and vinyl.
+Demos Vol. 5 + Vol. 6 is a compilation album released by King Gizzard & the Lizard Wizard on 31 August 2023, exclusively through Bandcamp and vinyl.
 It compiles demos and unreleased tracks ranging from the band's entire career.
-It was originally released as two separate albums (Vol. 5 Music To Think Existentially To and Vol. 6 Music To Burn Money To) but was eventually compiled into one.
+It was originally released as two separate albums (Vol. 5 Music to Think Existentially To and Vol. 6 Music to Burn Money To) but was eventually compiled into one.

 Recordings

-Both Vol. 5 Vol. 6 contains demos from Infest the Rats' Nest, Omnium Gatherum, and Willoughby's Beach as well as abandoned concepts that where never turned into full songs.
-The albums where hinted at being soon to be released as early as July 17, 2022 but where ultimately released on "Bandcamp Friday", August 31, 2023, during a hiatus between albums alongside Live In Chicago '23.
+Both Vol. 5 and Vol. 6 contains demos from Infest the Rats' Nest, Omnium Gatherum, and Willoughby's Beach as well as abandoned concepts that were never turned into full songs.
+The albums were hinted at being soon to be released as early as 17 July 2022, but were ultimately released on "Bandcamp Friday", 31 August 2023, during a hiatus between albums alongside Live in Chicago '23.

 Track listing

-Albums where mastered by Joseph Carra with cover art by Jason Galea.
+Albums were mastered by Joseph Carra with cover art by Jason Galea.